jvisedop/GoldRushDuel/README.md

 - All gameplay actions (duel creation, score submission, leaderboard updates) are recorded on the Orbit chain using high-performance Stylus smart contracts (Rust).
 - Duel outcomes trigger settlement on Arbitrum One, where the actual token stakes are managed and payouts occur.

+Gold Rush minigame mechanics:
+- In the Gold Rush minigame, players control a mechanical claw that attempts to grab moving gold nuggets.
+Nuggets scroll across the screen from left to right, varying in speed and size.
+- Players must time their claw drop precisely to catch nuggets as they pass by — the more nuggets you catch, the higher your score.
+- The duel winner is determined by the highest score after both players have completed their turns.

+This simple yet competitive mechanic forms the core of the PvP experience, combining skill-based gameplay with on-chain staking and rewards.

 GoldRush Duel showcases a full-stack Web3 gaming architecture:
 - Orbit Layer (L3) for scalable, low-cost game logic.
 - Stylus Smart Contracts for efficient computation and gameplay state management.